 Kara is one of the most steadfast and passionate teachers of authentic traditions of Yoga I know.
-She is incredibly discriminating when it comes to the choosing of master gurus, Sadhus and scholars who adhere to the complexities of asceticism and yogic technique.

 When the popularity of yoga in the modern world, turned yoga into a mere consumer product, that reduced it to physical practices seemingly removed from its roots, context and meaning, Kara stood up and vowed to stand by the most relevant and inner dimensional teachings of authentic Yoga.